 Whether you use it to rock your leftovers or make this recipe from scratch, this fun fusion appetizer is sure to high-five your taste buds.

-Drizzle them, slice them, dunk them, but whatever you do: make them!
+Drizzle them, slice them, dunk them, but whatever you do:

 then make these: